 The Court holds that lower federal courts are powerless to issue classwide injunctive relief against the Executive Branch's violation of noncitizens' rights under several provisions of the Immigration and Nationality Act (INA).
 It reaches this conclusion in a purportedly textualist opinion that, in truth, elevates piecemeal dictionary definitions and policy concerns over plain meaning and context.
-I respectfully dissent from the Court's blinkered analysis, which will leave many vulnerable noncitizens unable to protect their rights.1 two class actions: Esteban Aleman Gonzalez and Jose Eduardo Gutierrez Sanchez in the Aleman Gonzalez litigation, and Edwin Omar Flores Tejada in the Flores Tejada litigation.
+I respectfully dissent from the Court's blinkered analysis, which will leave many vulnerable noncitizens unable to protect their rights.1

+Respondents in these two cases are named plaintiffs in two class actions: Esteban Aleman Gonzalez and Jose Eduardo Gutierrez Sanchez in the Aleman Gonzalez litigation, and Edwin Omar Flores Tejada in the Flores Tejada litigation.
 Respondents sought withholding of removal under the INA based on their fear that, if returned to their countries of origin, they would face persecution or torture.
-See ante, at 2; Johnson v.
-Guzman Chavez, 594 U. S. (2021) (slip op., at 5-7) (explaining "withholding-only proceedings").
-The Government detained them pending their proceedings, a detention this Court has held authorized by 8 U. S. C. §1231.
-See Guzman Chavez, 594 U. S., at (slip op., at 1).
+See ante, at 547; Johnson v.
+Guzman Chavez, 594 U.S. -, - - - (2021) (explaining "withholding-only proceedings").
+The Government detained them pending their proceedings, a detention this Court has held authorized by 8 U.S.C. §1231.
+See Guzman Chavez, 594 U.S., at -.